 About the Instructor

-Claudia Dunlea, PhD, is a Senior Instructor of History at Florida Atlantic University (FAU).
-She received her doctorate in European Integration History from the University of Hamburg, Germany, in 2003.
+Claudia Dunlea, PhD, is a senior instructor of history at FAU.
+She received her doctorate in European Integration History from the University of Hamburg, Germany.
 Dunlea is the author of a book that investigates the origins of a supranational European foreign policy in the 1950s.
 Her recent research on the diplomatic relations of the European Union was published in two international publications.
-Having been born and raised in post-WW2 Germany, Dunlea developed a deep personal interest in the 12 dark years of her country’s history.
-Among other topics, she is teaching courses on WW2, aspects of the Holocaust, and modern Germany’s attempt to deal with its Nazi past.
+Having been born and raised in post-WWII Germany, Dunlea developed a deep personal interest in the 12 dark years of her country’s history.
+Among other topics, she is teaching courses on WWII, aspects of the Holocaust, and modern Germany’s attempt to deal with its Nazi past.

 Upcoming programs presented by Claudia Dunlea.